-- Human, animal, or laboratory studies that only correlate physiological levels of dietary supplements, their metabolites or marker compounds with disease risk, physiological endpoints or other health outcomes without the administration of a dietary supplement (e.g., a human study correlating serum levels of 25(OH) vitamin D and risk of hip fracture or a human study correlating serum levels of folate and cardiovascular disease).
+- Human, animal, or laboratory studies that only correlate physiological levels of dietary supplements, their metabolites, or marker compounds with disease risk, physiological endpoints, or health outcomes without the administration of a dietary supplement (e.g., a human study correlating serum levels of 25-hydroxyvitamin D and risk of hip fracture or a human study correlating serum levels of folate and cardiovascular disease).

-- Studies evaluating the effect of whole foods that could be considered “functional foods.”
-This would include foods such as broccoli and other cruciferous vegetables, garlic, soy and flaxseed.
-However, if a food ingredient in a defined form is being investigated (e.g., a garlic capsule, a soy or phytoestrogen supplement, EGCG in a green tea supplement, or dried ginger root in a tea bag), then the study would be within the scope of the ODS mission.
+- Studies evaluating the effect of whole foods that could be considered "functional foods" such as broccoli and other cruciferous vegetables, garlic, soy, and flaxseed.
+However, if a food ingredient in a defined form is being investigated (e.g., a garlic capsule, a soy or phytoestrogen supplement, or epigallocatechin gallate (EGCG) in a green tea supplement, or dried ginger root in a tea bag), then the study would be within the scope of ODS.

-- Studies that involve dietary ingredients used to treat inborn errors of metabolism, such as a study investigating the use of tyrosine to treat phenylketonuria.
+- Studies that involve dietary ingredients used to treat inborn errors of metabolism (e.g., a study investigating the use of tyrosine to treat phenylketonuria).
 However, if the research is focused on the mechanism of action, it could be considered within scope.